gazebosim/docs/docs/dome/_sources/ros_installation.md.txt

 version that can be [installed using the `osrfoundation.org` repo](https://gazebosim.org/docs) depending on your platform.

-#### I want to use Gazebo Harmonic or Gazebo Garden with ROS 2.
+#### I want to use Gazebo Harmonic with ROS 2.
 Where are the packages?

 We provide binary packages for `ros_gz` for the following Gazebo and ROS 2 pairings in the packages.osrfoundation.org repository but these packages are not official ROS packages, which means if there is a breaking change in the corresponding ROS 2 distribution,